Another bullying incident here, a racist incident there!

 Curriculum vs Culture

 Popular board in India, best board for higher education abroad, easy board for securing high marks, etc are some of the top Google recommendations when you search for “curriculum”!
 It is indeed common knowledge that CBSE is the most followed curriculum in India with state boards and CISCE (ISC & ICSE) occupying the next slot.
-In recent times, there has been a spurt of schools offering the IB curriculum originating from Switzerland and the UK favoured IGCSE curriculum!
+In recent times, there has been a spurt of schools offering the IB curriculum originating from Switzerland.
 Each one has its value-addition, methods of assessment, and mode of imparting education.

 While there are choices, our selection of an education system shouldn’t be limited by the curriculum that seems most attractive, for this may let us fall prey to rote learning.
 Ill-effects of rote learning could not have been more clearly captured than by the college scene in ‘3 Idiots’!
 I am sure the referred scene has already flashed in your memory!
 Besides, connected learning, deeper understanding, and concept clarity also remain a myth under the rote learning technique.
 Further, can any curriculum, guarantee success in life?
 Have we ever segregated successful people based on their educational curriculum?
 While each curriculum may have its advantages or popularity scale, if we look past the top layer, we may realize that a curriculum goes as far as only passing of the knowledge – its form and mode may vary.